johnnycchapman/NOAA-Twitter-Bot/README.md

 # 🌊 NOAA Twitter Bot 🤖

-This bot automatically tweets daily ocean conditions like wave height, water temperature, and wind from NOAA buoy stations — all converted to **imperial units**.
+This bot automatically tweets daily ocean conditions like wave height, water temperature, wind, and high and low tides from NOAA buoy stations — all converted to **imperial units**.
 Perfect for surfers, sailors, and beach lovers! 🏄‍♂️🚤🌴

 ## 🛠 Features
 - 🌊 Wave height (in feet)